petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 With more iterations---more times at bat---comes a higher quality product and more positive impact on customers and the business.
-Fully automated workflows are much less common in science, but the value comes from the same principles.
+Fully-automated workflows are much less common in science, but the value comes from the same principles.

 Imagine a computational workflow like the one below.